Poaceae: Industry

 Grasses are used as raw material for a multitude of purposes, including construction and in the composition of building materials such as cob, for insulation, in the manufacture of paper and board such as oriented structural straw board.
 Grass fiber can be used for making paper, biofuel production, nonwoven fabrics, and as replacement for glass fibers used in reinforced plastics.
 Bamboo scaffolding is able to withstand typhoon-force winds that would break steel scaffolding.
 Larger bamboos and Arundo donax have stout culms that can be used in a manner similar to timber, Arundo is used to make reeds for woodwind instruments, and bamboo is used for innumerable implements.

 Phragmites australis (common reed) is important for thatching and wall construction of homes in Africa.
 Grasses are used in water treatment systems, in wetland conservation and land reclamation, and used to lessen the erosional impact of urban storm water runoff.

+Palaeoecological reconstructions

+Pollen morphology, particularly in the Poaceae family, is key to figuring out their evolutionary relationships and how environments have changed over time.
+Grass pollen grains, however, often look the same, making it hard to use them for detailed climate or environmental reconstructions.
+Grass pollen has a single pore and can vary a lot in size, from about 20 to over 100 micrometers, and this size difference has been looked into for clues about past habitats, to tell apart domesticated grasses from wild ones, and to indicate various biological features like how they perform photosynthesis, their breeding systems, and genetic complexity.
+Yet, there's ongoing debate about how effective pollen size is for piecing together historical landscapes and weather patterns, considering other factors such as genetic material amount might also affect pollen size.
+Despite these challenges, new techniques in Fourier-Transform Infrared Spectroscopy and improved statistical methods are now helping to better identify these similar-looking pollen types.

 Lawn and ornamental use

-Grasses are the primary plant used in lawns, which themselves derive from grazed grasslands in Europe.
-They also provide an important means of erosion control (e.g., along roadsides), especially on sloping land.
+Grasses are the primary plants used in lawns, which themselves derive from grazed grasslands in Europe.
+They also provide an important means of erosion control (e.g. along roadsides), especially on sloping land.
 Grass lawns are an important covering of playing surfaces in many sports, including football (soccer), American football, tennis, golf, cricket, softball and baseball.

-Ornamental grasses, such as perennial bunch grasses, are used in many styles of garden design for their foliage, inflorescences, seed heads.
+Ornamental grasses, such as perennial bunch grasses, are used in many styles of garden design for their foliage, inflorescences and seed heads.
 They are often used in natural landscaping, xeriscaping and slope and beach stabilization in contemporary landscaping, wildlife gardening, and native plant gardening.
 They are used as screens and hedges.